keenlabs/keen-gem/README.md

 This simplifes querying code where the analysis type is dynamic.

+##### Query Options

+Each query method or alias takes an optional hash of options as an additional parameter.
+Possible keys are:

+`:response` – Set to `:all_keys` to return the full API response (usually only the value of the `"result"` key is returned).

 ##### Getting Query URLs

 Sometimes you just want the URL for a query, but don't actually need to run it.
 Maybe to paste into a dashboard, or open in your browser.
 In that case, use the `query_url` method: